Secretary Elaine Chao

 Secretary Elaine Chao is currently the U.S. Secretary of Transportation.
 This is her second cabinet position.
 She served as U.S. Secretary of Labor from 2001 to January 2009, and is the first Asian American woman to be appointed to the President's cabinet in American history.

 Secretary Chao comes to the U.S. Department of Transportation with extensive experience in the transportation sector.
 Early in her career, she specialized in transportation financing in the private sector.
-She began her executive career in public service working on transportation and trade issues at the White House.
+She began her executive career in public service working on transportation issues at the White House.
 She then served as Deputy Maritime Administrator, U. S. Department of Transportation; Chairman of the Federal Maritime Commission; and, Deputy Secretary of the U.S. Department of Transportation.
 As U.S. Secretary of Transportation, she is a strong advocate for safety, and the importance of infrastructure and innovation in our nation’s economic competitiveness and growth.

 Prior to the Department of Labor, Secretary Chao was President and Chief Executive Officer of United Way of America, where she restored public trust and confidence in one of America’s premier institutions of private charitable giving, after it had been tarnished by financial mismanagement and abuse.
 Secretary Chao also served as Director of the Peace Corps, where she established the first programs in the Baltic nations and the newly independent states of the former Soviet Union.